rinalds98/Savory-Junction/README.md

 Deployment
 =

-**The app was deployed using Code Institute's github template on Heroku.
+**The website was deployed using Code Institute's github template on Heroku.
 The steps to deploy are as follows:**
 - Create a new Heroku app.
-- Set the buildbacks for Python and NodeJS in that order.
+- In the settings, enter the following Config Vars:
+    - PORT: 8000
+    - SECRET_KEY: (Enter your secret key)
+    - DATABASE_URL: (Enter the database URL from ElephantSQL)
+    - CLOUNDINARY_URL: (Enter Cloudinary API URL)
 - Link the Heroku app to the repository.
 - Click on Deploy.

 The live link can be found here [Savory Junction](https://savory-juction-rz.herokuapp.com/ "Savory Junction").